Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    8. Made text referring to CMAF less verbose
    9. Moved some of the common requirements of Interface 2 to general 1-2 requirements

+## Version 1.2 ## {#version-1-2}

+Technical updates completed:

+   1. Added an identifier for the protocols
+   2. Added an interface identifier for both interfaces

 # Acknowledgements # {#contributors}

 We thank the contributors from the following companies for their comments and
-support: Huawei, Akamai, BBC R&D, CenturyLink, Microsoft, Unified Streaming, Facebook, Hulu, Comcast, ITV, Qualcomm, Tencent, Samsung, MediaExcel, Harmonic, Sony, Arris, Bitmovin, ATEME, EZDRM, DSR, Broadpeak and AWS Elemental.
+support: Huawei, Akamai, BBC, CenturyLink, Microsoft, Unified Streaming, Facebook, Hulu, Comcast, ITV, Qualcomm, Tencent, Samsung, MediaExcel, Harmonic, Sony, Arris, Bitmovin, ATEME, EZDRM, DSR, Broadpeak and AWS Elemental.